Shivam888888888888/Portfolio/README.md

 ⚡ Fast and SEO Optimized

 To view a demo example, **[Click Here](https://devfolio.js.org)**\
-To view a live example, **[Click Here](https://anilseervi.github.io/Portfolio/)**\
-To view live example repo, **[Click Here](https://github.com/AnilSeervi/Portfolio/)**

 ## Getting Started 🚀

 Here's a **Complete Guide** to walk you through the process of setting your own Portfolio Website with this minimal template on your local machine as well as hosting it on GitHub.

-### Prerequisites 📋

-You'll need [VSCode](https://code.visualstudio.com/) and [Git](https://git-scm.com/) installed on your computer.

-You'll also need these two extensions [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) and [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) installed in your VSCode.
-You will be automatically promted to install these extensions once you open this project in VSCode.

----

 ## How To Use 🔧